flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ![Crash Bandicoot (1996).<br>732 triangles.](crash_ps1){.toright model3d="true" hardcover_latex_width="76%" paperback_latex_width="68%"}

+### Optimising texture storage

+On the PS1, textures are stored inside **texture pages**.
+These are blocks of 256x256 pixels, and its storage size can range from 4 to 16 bits per pixel (bpp) in VRAM [@graphics-spx].
+The more bits, the richer they look, but also the more space they occupy.

+Be as it may, 4bpp and 8bpp texture pages are not restricted to a predefined set of colours.
+Instead, they rely on a **Colour Lookup Table** (CLUT) - a customisable colour palette that can be placed anywhere in VRAM.

+When the CPU commands the GPU to draw a textured triangle, the command also embeds the location of both the texture page and the CLUT.

 ### Playing with VRAM

 Given the available amount of VRAM (a *whole megabyte*), one could allocate a *massive* frame buffer of 1024×512 pixels with 16-bit colours, or a *realistic* one of 960×512 pixels with 24-bit colours - allowing to draw some of the finest frames ever seen in gaming...
 This sounds pretty impressive, right?
 Well, it does raise a few issues, for instance: